Chronic Obstructive Pulmonary Disease

 - Have frequent respiratory infections

-Rated High Performing for Pulmonology and Rehabilitation Medicine by U.S.News & World Report, you can be sure you will receive the best care possible at Jefferson, whether it is medication, nutritional counseling, smoking cessation, rehabilitation or a combination of treatments.
+Rated High Performing for Pulmonology and Rehabilitation Medicine by U.S.News & World Report, you can be sure you will receive the best care possible at Jefferson Health, whether it is medication, nutritional counseling, smoking cessation, rehabilitation or a combination of treatments.